mbiesiad/mbiesiad.github.io/readme.md

 ## Hackathons:

-Selected hackathons & CTFs with my participation (I will not longer update activity here - I love be quite active, but I also like OPSEC):
+Selected hackathons & CTF events with my participation (I will not longer update activity here - I love be quite active, but I also like OPSEC):

-* 2022-2023: GitLab Hackathons & SnykCTFs (for instance) 🚩
+* [2022-2023]: GitLab Hackathons & Snyk CTF events (for instance) 🚩

 * pingCTF [Dec.
 2021], participation (a flags captured) :triangular_flag_on_post: